 Policy Contact: University Human Resources

-This policy applies to all Staff and Hourly employees and is designed to protect all members of the University community.
+This policy applies to all Staff and Temporary employees and is designed to protect all members of the University community.
 It applies to relationships among peers as well as to superior/subordinate relationships.
 It also applies to all individuals, regardless of their gender or sexual orientation.

 Harassment on the basis of sex is a violation of federal and state law.
 Indiana University does not tolerate sexual harassment of its faculty, staff, or students.
 Individuals who believe they are victims of sexual harassment, as well as those who believe they have observed sexual harassment, are strongly urged to report such incidents promptly.
 Indiana University will investigate every sexual harassment complaint in a timely manner and, when there is a finding of sexual harassment, take corrective action to stop the harassment and prevent the misconduct from recurring.
 The severity of the corrective action, up to and including discharge or expulsion of the offender, will depend on the circumstances of the particular case.